Saint2209/RoboticsE801/README.md

 ## Author

 **Thabang Maribana[https://github.com/Saint2209]**
 MSc Artificial Intelligence Candidate

-Credits
+University of Essex, 2024/2025

+##Credits
 This README was prepared with the assistance of ChatGPT, an AI model developed by OpenAI.
-University of Essex, 2024/2025

----

-Let me know if any additional details or changes are needed!